 I was settling into my supersize comfort seat on the train home to Paris from London when I realized I brought the wrong chargers.
 It was the last day of the London Wine Fair.
 I’d spend the day reading, reviewing, posting, uploading and downloading secure in the thought that I'd be able to do some edits to the soothing sounds of Sia while my phone juiced back to life on the rail ride home.
 Then, after crawling under the lounger in search of the awkwardly placed outlet, I realized there was no USB slot.
 Digging through grab bags of wine journals, giveaway pens and promotional drip-stop foils, I found exactly: one US to France adapter, one France to UK adapter and one extra-long USB cable for my old California phone.
-Son of a b*tch!
+Son of a bitch!
 I live plugged in.
 Way too much.
 Trying to start a business in a foreign country, my day job, the wine studies and language sessions all keep me eyes and ears deep in podcasts, online journals, emails and newsletters every single day.
 This being my routine, I find it disquieting when I have to unexpectedly absorb the sounds of life around me.
 I take breaks.
 Some days, I don’t want to hear a recording or read from an 8-inch screen.
 Some days, I like to aurally engage in the voices, footsteps, horns, door slams, dog barks and key jangles without any noise cancellation button to rescue me.
 But only when I want to.
 I hate when the choice is robbed from me by my own lazy failure to double check.
 F**k!!!
 And this is why: One dead phone = no bluetooth Spotify, Audible or Podcast Addict.
-For two and a half hours I endured an agonizing, encapsulated descent into the hubris and hyena laughs of four friends, strangers to me, who, without hesitation or an iota of consideration launched into riotous laughter, crude jokes, political tackiness and all the pencil-jabbing-in-my-tympanics big talk that arrogant people do to ensure that everybody in the room is aware of their amazingly average lives deluged with exaggeration and drowned in cockiness.
-It’s like a big middle finger of "Envy me, Motherf*ckers!" to every weary worker hoping for a nap, a read or a moment of d*mn peace before whatever awaits them at home.
+For two and a half hours I endured an agonizing, encapsulated descent into the hubris and hyena laughs of four friends, strangers to me - who - without hesitation or an iota of consideration launched into riotous laughter, crude jokes, political tackiness and all the pencil-jabbing-in-my-tympanics big talk that arrogant people do to ensure that everybody in the room is aware of their amazingly average lives deluged with exaggeration and drowned in cockiness.
+It’s like a big middle finger of "Envy me, Motherfuckers!" to every weary worker hoping for a nap, a read or a moment of damn peace before whatever awaits them at home.
 But hell, I’m guilty of it.
 Well, not anymore.
-Not since I learned about gratitude and how to celebrate having survived a steady swell of hell to awake in peace and feel joy in the simple goodness of every day.
+Not since I learned about gratitude and how to celebrate having survived a steady swell of hell and a new appreciation for the simple goodness of every day.
 Jeez, did I just say that?...Must be remains from my Oprah is God days with services Monday through Friday at 4 pm, channel 7.
 Anyway, now I appreciate how obnoxious that kind of chatter can be for people in the room/elevator/bus/train many of whom probably live way more intense lives than me - for better or worse.
 All of those exaltations are envied only by those who haven’t found themselves like a girl I used to know in middle school who made suicide threats every time her boyfriend tried to break up with her.
-Save for those sad souls, the rest of us don’t give a sh*t.
+Save for those sad souls, the rest of us don’t give a shit.

 -“Yeah, I knew I’d get to the bottom of it all.
 That guy was a joke and I totally exposed him.”